Filters

 - If the line was added to bookmarks and isn’t hidden it is highlighted

 If the filter’s action is “Show in index window”, then toggling the filter toggles visibility of the corresponding index window.
-Closing the index window unpresses the button.
+Closing the index window unchecks the checkbox.

-A tooltip of the filter button shows a summary of the filter:
+A tooltip of the filter item shows a summary of the filter:

-Use a filter button’s context menu to edit or remove the filter.
+Use the filter item’s context menu to edit or remove the filter.

 You can quickly create a filter for PID, app name, tag, priority, or message text of the line by right-clicking on the corresponding cell in the main window.